 We are committed to researching, testing, and recommending the best products.
 We may receive commissions from purchases made after visiting links within our content.
 Learn more about our review process.

 If you are a manager, it’s essential that people take what you say seriously and put it into practice.
 To accomplish this, you will need to master the art of persuasion.
-Dr. Robert Cialdini’s book breaks down the fundamental concepts behind this unique art and teaches you how to become an expert at persuasive business communications.
+Dr. Robert Cialdini’s "Influence: The Psychology of Persuasion" breaks down the fundamental concepts behind this unique art and teaches you how to become an expert at persuasive business communications.
 Cialdini explains the psychological studies that point to why and how people come to say “yes” instead of dismissing you outright, and teaches you how to apply the findings to your own life.
 This book will keep you glued to its pages with interesting interviews and personal stories from the author.

 Best on Workplace Culture: The Culture Code

 When you hear “great workplace culture,” you might think of happy tech startup teams enjoying happy hours after work and taking vacations when it's most convenient for them—no questions asked from the company.
 But while this mentality works for many companies, it does not work for many others.
 So how do you build the most effective culture for your company?
 In "The Culture Code: The Secrets of Highly Successful Groups," Daniel Coyle explains how a diverse group of awesome workplace cultures, from the U.S. Navy Seals and the San Antonio Spurs to Zappos, built their incredibly effective organizations—and shows you how you can use their learnings in your own life.
 Once you read this, you’ll have a good grasp on how to create an office environment that fosters innovation and exceeds your wildest expectations.